mugrufis/tic-tac-toe/README.md

 * Implement the game mechanics using a reasonable organization of components and/or services
 * Write a complete unit test for at least one component or service
 * Style the app at your own discretion

+## My Approach

+The board is modelled as a one dimensional array.

+For example a classic 3x3 tic-tac-toe game (a draw in this case) would be

+['X','O','X',

+ 'X','O','X',

+ 'O','X','O']

+The win conditions and board generation support all board sizes greater than 2 by 2 .